 Careful driving is only common sense, yet most accidents involving cars and motorcycles are related to driver error.
 For this reason, motorcyclists must learn defensive driving skills.
 Formal training to learn to drive defensively will hone your skills and make you more aware of the serious issues you can encounter when you and other drivers don’t follow the rules.

 Aggressive driving is tempting while riding as motorcycles can do things cars can’t, such as driving between lanes.
 This can lead to issues for trucks and cars which are not looking for vehicles in this space.

 Another danger for motorcyclists is inclement weather.
 Although you can’t always foresee a sudden storm, avoiding bad weather when you can will help you avoid a motorcycle accident.

 Last but not least, avoid riding off the road to get around traffic.
-Remember that driving over grass and gravel is a sure fire way to lose control of your motorcycle, especially for a novice rider.
+Remember that driving over grass and gravel is a sure-fire way to lose control of your motorcycle, especially for a novice rider.

-If you do suffer personal injury as a result of a motorcycle accident in the greater Houston area that was caused by someone else’s negligence, attorney Charles J. Argento will help you get a fair and full settlement.
+If you do suffer personal injury as a result of a motorcycle and car accident in the greater Houston area that was caused by someone else’s negligence, attorney Charles J. Argento will help you get a fair and full settlement.

-We speak both English and Spanish at our firm, and welcome your call at (713) 225-5050 to arrange your initial consultation.
+We speak both English and Spanish at our firm and welcome your call at (713) 225-5050 to arrange your initial consultation.